Steps To Buying a House For First-Time Homebuyers

 Review the Report: The inspector will provide a detailed report on the home’s condition, including any necessary repairs or maintenance.

-6. What is the closing process like?
+6. Steps to buying a house; What is the closing process?

 Final Walkthrough: Conduct a final inspection of the property to confirm it is in the agreed-upon condition.